-On top of admiring the lavish greenery and exotic plants, you can explore the impeccable gardens of Balboa Park though a net of interconnected trails.
+On top of admiring the lavish greenery and exotic plants, you can explore the impeccable gardens of Balboa Park through a net of interconnected trails.
 The best part, the hiking also doesn’t cost a penny.
-Check out these trails when visiting Balboa Park next time.
+Check out these trails while visiting Balboa Park next time.

 - Golden Hill Trails